mezough/ajax_practice/README.md

 link: https://www.javacodegeeks.com/starting-with-ajax-cheatsheet.html

-## with XHR method “XMLHttpRequest”: using LiveServer
+## with xhr method “XMLHttpRequest”: using LiveServer

 _see the code below:_